Financial Aid Frequently Ask Questions

 Can I get financial aid for summer school?

 Yes, you may be eligible for aid for summer.
 Summer school aid is based upon any remaining eligibility after Fall and Spring.
-Due to recent changes to the Pell Grant Program, if you receive Pell during the academic year, you may be eligible for the Pell Grant for summer.
+Due to recent changes to the Pell Grant Program, if you receive Pell during the academic year, you may be eligible for the Pell Grant for Summer.

 What happens to my financial aid if I drop a class or withdraw completely from school?